rafael/multigres/README.md

 Multigres is a project to build an adaptation of Vitess for Postgres.

 This document is a losely ordered tentative list of features we intend to build or import from Vitess.
-Please refer to the project plan (when ready) for details on how they'll be implemented.
+Please refer to the [project plan](docs/mvp_project_plan.md) for details on how they'll be implemented.

 ## Proxy layer and connection pooling